RichardMidnight/wordpress/demo.md

     - Product categorizing, filtering, upsells, cross-sells, ratings...
     - Canned shopping cart and

+    - I want to show how much is available "out of the box".
     - We would need to hire professional web developer, and popssibly some coding talent.
 But there might not be that much to do.

     Notes regarding this demo